Minimum Bottom Line Profit Should Be > 7%!

 The key dynamic is the insurance company.
 They are paying for the services.
 They want the maximum value for the lowest price and often use aged pricing models to determine the value of the services the restoration contractor will perform.
 Worse, most use an overhead and profit markup of ten and ten to determine the total value of the services.
 The ten percent overhead and ten percent profit are carry overs from the 70’s.
 In the last fifty years, governmental compliance, risk management and human resources requirements have increased overhead costs to well in excess of twenty percent of the hard costs to perform services.

-So how can a restoration contractor make a reasonable profit and still cover their overhead costs?
+How can a restoration contractor make a reasonable profit and still cover their overhead costs?
 There are several tools available to the restoration contractor to make this happen.
 This article will identify existing business dynamics and processes/systems needed to be a successful restoration contractor.
-To explain this, I will first explain the typical pricing model used by insurance companies to pay for a claim, next I will cover the types of services restoration contractors provide and the best mix.
+To explain this, the typical pricing model used by insurance companies to pay for a claim is explained, next the types of services restoration contractors provide is covered along with the best mix.

 The final section will illustrate the best mix to maximize margins and profits in this industry.